vaquerizaslab/chess/docs/cli.rst

 For now, some experimentation by the user is required, but we are planning to release a guide to this in the future.

+This command will write two files into the output directory: gained_features.tsv and lost_features.tsv, for the gained and lost features in the query matrix compared to the reference, respectively.
+These files contain the information about the position, and the shape of the features.
+The first value of each row correspond to the region ID (same as in the `chess sim` output) the second to an ID of the feature.
+The following four values correspond to the position of the corners of the rectangle that contain the feature (xmin, xmax, ymin and ymax) in the region matrix.
+The following columns contain the contact values for the portion of the region matrix belonging to the feature in the query matrix (gained_features.tsv) or reference matrix (lost_features.tsv).

 .. argparse::
    :module: chess.commands
    :func: extract_parser